 • No changes of any kind may be made to the Library’s software or equipment.

 • The Library does not provide e-mail accounts.
-E-mail may be checked.
-Chat rooms are discouraged.

 • Basic computer skills are expected.
 However staff will assist as time and resources allow.